-HyperIP® was designed specifically for large amounts of data over big bandwidth and long distance, to be highly efficient regardless of the packet loss.
-HyperIP® is a standard TCP/IP network node requiring no modifications to LAN/WAN infrastructures and no proprietary hardware.
+HyperIP® was designed specifically for large amounts of data over big bandwidth and long distance, to be highly efficient regardless of the BER congestion, or jitter.
+HyperIP® is a standard TCP/IP network node requiring no modifications to LAN/WAN infrastructures and implemented in a virtual machine (either VMware or Hyper-V).
 It provides transparent "acceleration" across long-haul high bandwidth WANs.

-HyperIP® delivers the following benefits:
+HyperIP® provides the following benefits: